ctrox/zeropod/README.md

 	- [] k8s events?
 	- [] Metrics
 	- [] Custom resource that syncs with a zeropod?
-- [] Create installer DaemonSet (runtime shim, containerd config, criu binary)
+- [x] Create installer DaemonSet (runtime shim, containerd config, criu binary)
 - [] e2e testing
 - [] Scale down/up on demand instead of time based
+	- [x] technically scaling up on demand is now possible with exec.
+You can just exec a non-existing process.